radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

 At this point, the flow completes similar to step 2a, 2b, 3, and 4 in the AWS example above.

-### Pod spec when Azure Workload Identity is enabled
+### Pod Spec when Azure Workload Identity is Enabled

 Below is pod spec for the UCP service when Radius is installed with Azure Workload Identity enabled.
 Radius annotates the pods with ```azure.workload.identity/use=true``` label.